vialabdusp/planning-representation/w03_photoshop_render/photoshoptutorial.md

 4. Create a new group called effects and drag all the adjustment layers inside.
 To create group - go to the bottom of the layers menu and click on the group icon, third from the right.

 ## 02 Add Sky

 First, create a group called "sky" in the layer menu.

-### 1. Use Pen and Mask
+### Use Pen and Mask

 Use the pen tool (p) to create the boundaries of the new sky.

 - Trace the shape of the Sky
-- After you close a shape, go to the layer menu and chose the "sky" group.
+- After you close a shape, go to the layer menu and choose the "sky" group.
 - Choose the "add layer mask" icon at the bottom of the layer menu (looks like a camera, third to the left).
 - You'll see a linked rectangle next to your group, that is the mask!
 The mask is a linked layer that literally masks the layer it is linked to.
 If you choose the mask, you can use black and white colors to edit what is under the mask, when black color is used to mask and white color to expose.

-### 2. Use Gradient
+### Use Gradient

 - Under the sky group, create a new layer called "Sky Color" and choose this layer.
 - select the Gradient (G) in the left panel.
 Define foreground color= bddbf2 and background color = dae3eb.
 - click and drag the mouse from top to bottom to create a gradient.
 - Since this layer in under a group with a mask, you only see the area that isn't hidden by the mask.
 If you want to see the entire layer, you'll have to disable the mask.

-### 3. Add Image
+### Add Image

 Lastly, to add texture to the sky, you can add any image from your own photos or google.
 Just drag the image into the file and into the sky group and adjust opacity and size.

-## 03 Add bike lane
+## Add Bike Lane

 Photoshop can make your dreams come true and put a bike lane where a parking space used to be.
 Just follow these steps:

-### 1. Use Line Tool to Create Perspective Lines
+### Use Line Tool to Create Perspective Lines

 - In the layers menu, create a new group called "perspective".
 - Choose the line tool (u) and define weight = 0.1cm.
 Addionally, define fill color as none, stoke as red, and in the path options menu define thickness=0.5px
 - Make sure the "perspective" group is chosen in the layer menu.
-- use the line tool to create perspective lines by clicking, dragging and releasing when you want to end the line.
+- Use the line tool to create perspective lines by clicking, dragging and releasing when you want to end the line.

 ![final](./images/perspective.JPG)

-### 2. Use Lasso Tool to Create a New Sidewalk
+### Use Lasso Tool to Create a New Sidewalk

 - Create a new group and name it "ground"
 - Under "ground" - Create a new layer and name it "sidewalk"
 - Choose "sidewalk" and choose the lasso tool (l). draw the desired sidewalk area between the perspective lines.
 - After closing a shape, right click and choose "fill".
 In the pop up box choose Contents -> color -> Choose sidewalk color.
 You can also use the eyedropper to sample a color from the drawing.

-### 3. Use Lasso Tool to Create sidewalk features
+### Use Lasso Tool to Create sidewalk features

 Create a new layer for each unique feature:
 - Bike lane.
 - Tree planting row.